polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 ## Introduction to the Magic Menu

-The Magic Menu is a common navigation system for all your needs.
-In addition to being a common navigation system, it also supports speech recognition and speech synthesis - But only on browsers that supports this, which happens to only be Google Chrome at the time of this writing.
+The Magic Menu is a common navigation system for all your apps.
+In addition to being a common navigation system, it also supports speech recognition and speech synthesis - But only on browsers that supports this, which happens to be only Google Chrome at the time of this writing.
 This allows you to completely control your system, almost exclusively using your voice if you wish.
 The Magic Menu allows you to create your own menu commands, which are sentences, phrases and words, which are associated with some piece of Hyperlambda, that will be evaluated when your menu item is chosen, or the phrase/sentence/word is spoken.
 Below is a